solo-io/gitops-library/gloo-edge/README.md

 ```

 ## configuring gloo-fed
-gloo-fed is deployed by default as a sub-chart of the `gloo-edge` helm installation.
 By default, the gloo-edge install configures gloo-fed as part of the installation.
 Use this command below to check the status of `gloo-fed` in your cluster
 ```
 ../tools/wait-for-rollout.sh deployment gloo-fed gloo-system 10
 ```